bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

 3. All users must be subscribed to the cluster mailing list (they are subscribed automatically when the account is created).
 4. When leaving please send an email to hpc-helpdesk@bihealth.de such that we can shutdown your account in an organized fashion.
    We also need to arrange for cleaning up your data.
+5. The cluster mailing list bih-cluster@bihealth.de is the primary contact channel for administration to user.
+   Users must be subscribed to the mailing list.

 ## Cluster Policies